-The Company's strategy is to invest in both the primary and secondary debt markets.
-SIMC believes that this combination delivers a number of benefits: participating in the primary markets allows the Company to generate upfront lending fees and to structure investments to meet its own requirements; buying investments in the secondary markets can permit the rapid deployment of capital into seasoned assets with a proven track record.
+The Fund's strategy is to invest in both the primary and secondary debt markets.
+Sequoia believes that this combination delivers a number of benefits: participating in the primary markets allows the Fund to generate upfront lending fees and to structure investments to meet its own requirements; buying investments in the secondary markets can permit the rapid deployment of capital into seasoned assets with a proven track record.
+As the Fund grows in size, Sequoia expects its assets to increasingly come from the primary market opportunities.